rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

 ---
 permalink: manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers/
 audit_date: '2018-10-04'
-title: Manually enable automatic updates on Debian and Ubuntu 14.04 and 16.04  Public Cloud Servers
+title: Manually enable automatic updates on Debian and Ubuntu 14.04 and 16.04  public Cloud Servers
 type: article
 created_date: '2018-10-05'
 created_by: Rackspace Support
-last_modified_date: '2018-10-04'
+last_modified_date: '2018-10-05'
 last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Keeping your servers up to date with security fixes can help you avoid server compromises.
-While package updates can't prevent all security breaches, keeping your servers up to date should be a key component of your security procedures.
+Keeping your servers up to date with security fixes helps you avoid server compromises.
+While package updates can't prevent all security breaches, applying updates to your servers should be a key component of your security procedures.

-This article describes how to enable automatic updates on your Debian&reg; and Ubuntu&reg; 14.04 and 16.04 Rackspace Public Cloud Servers to ensure that crucial updates are installed and current.
+This article describes how to enable automatic updates on your Debian&reg; and Ubuntu&reg; 14.04 and 16.04 for Rackspace public Cloud Servers to ensure that crucial updates are installed and current.

 ### Enable automatic updates

-Use the following steps to enable automatic updates on your Debian and Ubuntu 14.04 and 16.04 Rackspace Public Cloud Server:
+Use the following steps to enable automatic updates on your Debian and Ubuntu 14.04 and 16.04 for Rackspace public Cloud Servers:

 1. Connect to your Debian or Ubuntu server.